[email protected]

 Ezines are electronic magazines online and available for public readership.
 An ezine is a highly specialized publication published for magazines and newsletters and often distributed through email and other ways electronically.

-Creating ezines as a component of email marketing campaigns examples can be helpful in giving your brand more personality when done every now and then.
+Creating ezines as a component of email marketing campaign examples can help give your brand more personality when done now and then.
 They can also help your brand dive deeper into a topic and develop your authority within a niche relevant to your business.

 Different Types of Email Marketing Campaigns

-There are a number of different types of email marketing campaigns examples you should be aware of and familiar with using.
-From introductory emails sent out to new subscribers, to emails that remind a web visitor that they may have left an item in their cart, every type of email serves a specific purpose.
+You should be aware of and familiar with several different types of email marketing campaign examples.
+From introductory emails sent out to new subscribers to emails that remind web visitors that they may have left an item in their cart, every type of email serves a specific purpose.
 Each particular campaign can also trigger a specific result with a reader.

-Today I will be discussing 8 types of email marketing campaigns examples that are important to your marketing efforts and strategically growing your business.
-It’s important that you become aware of the types of campaigns you should be set up in order to profit from email marketing efforts fully.
+Today I will discuss 8 email marketing campaign examples important to your marketing efforts and strategically growing your business.
+You must become aware of the types of campaigns you should set up to fully profit from email marketing efforts.

 Welcome Email